iamNarcisse/backend-coding-test/README.md

 ## Test 1

 - Fork and clone this project locally then begin the test in the repo.

-- Develop a backend system using the [NestJS](https://nestjs.com/) and [Serverless](https://serverless.com/) framework that will be deployed on [AWS Lambda](https://aws.amazon.com/lambda/) following the serverless architecture and the microservice principles of NestJS.
-The database used will be PostgreSQL and interactions with the DB will be through [TypeORM](https://github.com/typeorm/typeorm).
+- Following the serverless architecture and the microservice principles, set up a backend using both the [Middy](https://middy.js.org/) and [Serverless Framework](https://serverless.com/) that will be deployed to [AWS Lambda](https://aws.amazon.com/lambda/).

+  - Project should be in typescript
+  - Follow the Functional programming (FP) technique

+- Set up a GraphQL API layer using [Hasura](https://hasura.io/) with a PostgreSQL Database

+  - All interactions with the database should be through the GraphQL API
+  - Implement & use [graphql-request](https://github.com/prisma-labs/graphql-request) to interact with with the GraphQL API

+- Setup a middleware using middy that validates firebase auth token for each request using the [firebase admin library](https://firebase.google.com/docs/admin/setup).

+- Setup all other middleware that would commonly be used such as for security, logging & data validation.

-- The backend should provide services that will allow the creation of a user profile on sign up that consist of `name` and `date of birth` which would authenticate with firebase authentication using the [firebase admin library](https://firebase.google.com/docs/admin/setup).
-Profile data should be stored on a PostgreSQL instance.
+- The backend should provide services that will allow users to sign up a profile that consists of `name` and `date of birth` which would authenticate with firebase authentication using the [firebase admin library](https://firebase.google.com/docs/admin/setup).
+Profile data should be stored on the database.

-- Setup a middleware that validates firebase auth token for each request.
-- Setup all other middleware that would commonly be used.
-- Create a blog service that allows the creation and management of blog articles which will be stored both on the PostgreSQL instance and on a Firebase firestore instance.
-All api routes of the blog service should be protected and only accessible through the admin role.
+- Create a blog service that allows the creation and management of blog articles.
+All API routes of the blog service should be protected and only accessible through the `admin` role.

-- A public api route should be provided that returns a paginated list of blog articles.
+- A public API route should be provided that returns a paginated list of blog articles using GraphQL Relay Cursor-based pagination method.

 - Develop a CRON Job that will run once a day and will add a random word to the end of each blog title.

-- Deploy all work as instructed.
+- Deploy each route to its own Lambda function using the Serverless Framework.

 ## Extra Points

+- Implement code/typescript generation base on the Graphql API
 - Generate an [OpenAPI](https://swagger.io/specification/) documentation for all routes

 ## Good Job!